 What is Common Land?

 Common land is sometimes used to describe land in public ownership or land that everyone has access to.
-It is neither.
+In fact it is neither.
 Land must be legally registered as a ‘Common’ before this description applies.

 Buying Common Land